Frequently asked questions

 Bisolvon® does not require a doctor’s prescription.
 It is available in pharmacies.
 Your friendly pharmacist or pharmacy assistant is always there to help if you have trouble finding Bisolvon®.

 3. Can children use Bisolvon® products?

-Bisolvon® Chesty Forte Liquid, Bisolvon® Chesty Forte Tablets, Bisolvon® Dry Liquid, and Bisolvon® Dry Pastilles Honey Lime can be used in children aged 6 – 11 only on the advice of a doctor, pharmacist or nurse practitioner.
+Do not use Bisolvon® Chesty Forte Liquid, Bisolvon® Chesty Forte Tablets, Bisolvon® Dry Liquid, and Bisolvon® Dry Pastilles Honey Lime in children under 6 years of age.
+Use in children aged 6 – 11 only on the advice of a doctor, pharmacist or nurse practitioner.

 4. What is bromhexine?

 Bromhexine, the active ingredient in Bisolvon® Chesty Forte, is a substance with a long history.
 Bromhexine was first introduced under Bisolvon® in 1963 and has proven to be an aid in the treatment of a productive cough.
 It is classified as a mucolytic, as it thins down mucus, making it easier to cough up and clear chest congestion.

 Always read the label for your medicine.
 Most Bisolvon® products should be kept in a cool, dry place where the temperature stays below 25°C. Do not store in direct sunlight or heat.
 Keep your medicine where children cannot reach it.